 The process of property settlement

-Property settlement can be finalised by way of a ‘consent order’ or ‘financial agreement’ (LINK TO FINANCIAL AGREEMENT PAGE).
+Property settlement can be finalised by way of a ‘consent order’ or ‘financial agreement’.
 Our lawyers will advise you on the best method of settlement.
 If it is advisable to settle property issues by way of a consent order, the consent order needs to be just and equitable for all parties involved.
 The length of the relationship will be taken into account, along

 with both financial and non-financial contributions made during the course of the relationship.
 Your future needs will also be considered with regard to who has the care of and responsibility for the children along with employment, age and health issues, amongst other things.

 Once the terms of your settlement have been agreed, we can prepare and file a consent order with the court.

 When dealing with issues of a financial nature people often disagree, so if no agreement can be reached through mediation or negotiation the matter will need to go before the court for a decision.
 Our experienced Family Lawyers will work tirelessly to reach an agreement before the need to go through court, but in some circumstances, going through the courts is a necessary action in order to obtain your best outcome or in the event urgent orders are sought to secure an asset or prevent the transfer of an asset.

 Our Specialist Family Lawyers have a great deal of experience in this area and we will make sure that your best interests are represented when the courts are determining property settlement matters.
 We never shy away from difficult matters and have years of experience that you can count on when your situation involves the complexities of trusts, family businesses or overseas properties and assets.